tmlabonte/simian/README.md

 If you have problems or questions, please message me on Teams *after reading this entire document*

 ## Setup instructions
-### IMPORTANT: You MUST connect to the workstation using your default Georgia Tech username (e.g. tlabonte3) and NOT your email alias (e.g. tyler)

 #### VPN:
 1. Visit <https://vpn.gatech.edu/> and log in with your Georgia Tech credentials